 11 Tips for Getting Press Coverage When You’re Freelance

-Trying to get your work into the press can be a daunting task, especially when you work solo.
+Trying to get your work into the press can be a daunting task, especially when you work solo as a freelance hairdresser.
 But if you follow this guide, you’ll be on your way to a wealth of press coverage in no time at all.

 Sending emails out to magazines, newspapers and sites on a regular, consistent basis increases the likelihood of getting covered.
 “Us journalists are often inundated with emails, meaning we can often let a few slip through the net, so don’t be afraid to follow up with a polite email the following week,” said freelance journalist Suzanne Bearne, who writes for The Guardian.

 Even features need a news angle, so make it obvious in the subject box and the first line of an email exactly why now is the right time for the publication to write about your business.
 “There are hundreds of great salons and spas out there so the journalist needs a strong and obvious reason to choose yours,” said Professional Beauty editor Eve Oxberry.

 “If there are big changes underway, get in touch before they happen even if some of the information is under embargo or subject to change.”
 Similarly, if you hold an event, try to get info and images over the next day.
 The longer you leave it, the less likely it is to get covered.